A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

  * It can be done at both word level and character level.

- * The shape of a one-hot encoded vectorization of a list of M documen, where we only consider the first K words of each sentence is (M,K,N)
+ * The shape of a one-hot encoded vectorization of a list of M documen, where we only consider the first K words of each sentence is (M,K,N).
  The vectors obtained through one-hot encoding are binary, sparse (mostly made of zeros) and very high-dimensional (same dimensionality as the number of words in the vocabulary) which make this approach inefficient when the number of words in our vocabulary to much is.